Chili Mac (+Video)

 A CLASSIC FAVORITE DINNER RECIPE

 Raise your hand if Chili Mac (a.k.a.
 Chili Macaroni or Mac Chili) was one of your childhood favorites.
-When I was a kid, my Mom could've made anything with any kind of pasta and I would've been happy.
-We ate chili a lot as kids.
 It is budget friendly and you can make a lot for a crowd without going broke.
 And any leftovers are fantastic for work lunches the next day.
 So when you add another cheap ingredient like macaroni then you have a meal that is not only affordable but very filling and kid-friendly as well.

 INGREDIENTS NEEDED: (FULL RECIPE AT THE BOTTOM OF THE POST)